roginfarrer/collapsed/README.md

 [![npm version][npm-badge]][npm-version]
 [![Documentation Netlify Status][netlify-badge]][netlify]

-A custom hook for creating flexible and accessible expand/collapse components in React.
+A custom hook for creating accessible expand/collapse components in React.
+Animates the height using CSS transitions from `0` to `auto`.

 ## v3